How to Paint a Fiberglass Boat for a Showroom Finish

 First, it bites into the prepared fiberglass, creating a rock-solid mechanical and chemical bond for the new paint.
 This is non-negotiable when you're painting over old, sanded gelcoat.

 It also acts as a barrier coat, sealing the porous fiberglass to prevent moisture from getting in and causing blisters later on.
 Finally, a good primer will fill in tiny surface scratches and imperfections left after sanding, giving you that perfectly smooth canvas your topcoat deserves.
-If you want to dive deeper into protective layers, our guide on clear coating a boat offers some great insights into building a bulletproof finish.
+For more on protective layers, the guide on clear coating a boat offers some great insights into building a bulletproof finish.

 Assembling Your Boat Painting Toolkit

-This isn’t just about having a tool for the job; it’s about having the right one.
+This isn't just about having a tool for the job.
+It's about having the right one.
 Think about it: you wouldn't grab a kitchen knife to carve wood.
-In the same way, your household cleaning supplies and the wrench set from the garage just aren't built for the harsh marine environment.
+In the same way, household cleaning supplies and a wrench set from the garage just aren't built for the harsh marine environment.
 Investing in the proper equipment upfront is the surest way to sidestep frustration and costly do-overs later on.

 Core Cleaning and Preparation Tools